chirimen-oh/accessories/readme.md

 # Accessories for CHIRIMEN

-There are hardware accessories of CHIRIMEN.
+They are hardware accessories of CHIRIMEN.
 They are all open source blueprints and can be used on the CHIRIMEN environment.
-It is mainly intended for use with CHIRIMEN for RPi, but There are general purpose and can be used in other environments.
+It is mainly intended for use with CHIRIMEN for RPi, but They are general purpose and can be used in other environments.

 - [prot-hat](forRaspberryPi3/prot-hat/)